javeria234/Mthree-final-project-team-rocket/README.md

 - Responsive and User-friendly Interface

 ⚙️ Installation and Setup

 🗃️ Database (MySQL Workbench)

-- Install and set up MySQL Workbench.
+1. Install and set up MySQL Workbench.

-- Create a database named pokemart.
+2.Create a database named pokemart.

-- Configure the database connection details in the backend's application.properties file once the repository has been cloned.
+3. Configure the database connection details in the backend's application.properties file once the repository has been cloned.

-Example:

 ### 🗃️ Backend Configuration (`application.properties`)
 ```properties